Distributing Multipartite Entanglement over Noisy Quantum Networks: Distribution of Entanglement

-Similarly to what has been done in \cite{Meignant2018}, to distribute GHZ states we would have to first find the Steiner tree connecting the set of terminal nodes and then perform some measurements over the Steiner nodes.
-In this section, we will deal with the case of 3 qubits, and later we will generalise for an higher number of qubits.
-The reason is that, for 3 qubits, the Steiner tree connecting 3 terminal nodes is always a star-graph, and the scheme is equivalent to first distributing bipartite entanglement between every terminal and a center node and then performing a set of operations on the center node.
+Moving on to the multipartite case, let us consider the distribution of a GHZ state with three qubits.
+Similarly to what has been done in \cite{Meignant2018}, to distribute GHZ states one would have to first find the Steiner tree connecting the set of terminal nodes and then perform some measurements over the Steiner nodes.
+The so called Steiner tree is the shortest-tree connecting the terminal nodes, where a tree is a graph with no cycles or, equivalently, only one path connecting any two nodes.
+We start with the case of 3 qubits, and later generalise for an higher number of qubits.
+The reason is that the Steiner tree connecting 3 terminal nodes is always a star-graph making the scheme equivalent to first distributing bipartite entanglement between every terminal and a center node and then performing a set of operations on the center node.
 Thus, the central idea is finding the center node for which this results in the optimal solution.
-To define optimal, we must concern the metrics for the distribution of this entangled state, namely the rate of distribution and the final state fidelity.
+To define optimality, we again concern the metrics for the distribution of this entangled state, namely the rate of distribution and the final state fidelity.

 Consider that the center node, $c$, is capable of coordinating every process.
 There is an initial phase to signal the beginning of bipartite entanglement distribution, followed by the phase of creating bipartite entanglement in every branch connecting to the center node and finally performing the set of operations that result in the desired state distribution.
-Following \cite{Caleffi2017}, we can provide a measure for the average rate of distribution, $\xi$, considering the different steps in this scheme.
-This average rate is given by the inverse of the average time, $T$, it takes to complete the distribution.
+Following \cite{Caleffi2017}, we can provide a measure for the average rate of distribution, $\xi_{tree}$, considering the different steps in this scheme.
+This average rate is given by the inverse of the average time, $t_{tree}$, it takes to complete the distribution.
 Considering a scheme of attempts until the first success, if any branch fails to create bipartite entanglement, every branch starts over, the final distribution of the probability of the first success will follow a geometric distribution.
-In such case, the average time it would take to completely distribute the multipartite entangled state would be the communications time multiplied by the average number of attempts before the first success:
+In such case, the average time it takes to completely distribute the multipartite entangled state is the communications time multiplied by the average number of attempts before the first success: